Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units: Software-based Permanent Error Propagation

 \subsection{Error model implementation/propagation}

-We implement, as software procedures, the permanent error models derived from the fine-grain circuit-level analysis in a customized binary instrumentation tool (\toolname{}) to mimic in detail each error according to their specifications.
+We implement, as software procedures, the permanent error models derived from the fine-grain circuit-level analysis in \toolname{} to mimic in detail each error according to their specifications.

 We use the same philosophy of NVBitFI: we devised dedicated instrumentation functions inserted in the assembly source code of the GPU kernels during the instrumentation stage \cite{nvbit2019}.
-Then, the error is injected and propagated once the \textit{faulty kernel} is issued on the device at speed.
+Then, the error is injected, propagated and evaluated (at speed) once the \textit{faulty kernel} is issued on the device.
 Some error models require only one instrumentation function right before or after the targeted SASS instruction.
 Other error models are more challenging, since they require modifying an operand before the actual instruction execution and then restoring its content after the execution.
 These models are implemented with two instrumentation functions, plus a global memory storage mechanism to keep temporary data and communicate the functions during the runtime error propagation.

 The software-level implementation details for each error model are described in the following, grouping the descriptions based on the technical similarities and highlighting their peculiarities.

 \textbf{IRA and IVRA}: Incorrect/Invalid Register Addressed Error models select a wrong register address in one of the operands fields for all instructions issued by the GPU.
 IRA selects an address that points to a valid wrong register (i.e., within the maximum number of registers per thread).
 IVRA selects registers outside of these boundaries as one of the operands.
 To implement IRA and IVRA, we use two different approaches; one is used when the corrupted register address represents the source operand and the other when the destination address is corrupted.
 The error descriptor for IRA and IVRA includes the parameters introduced in the section \ref{Code_instrumentation_methodology} (instruction, thread(s), warp(s) affected) plus additional parameters: \textit{bitErrMask}, and \textit{errOperloc}.
 The \textit{bitErrMask} is the bit level mask that modifies the target operand register number, and \textit{errOperLoc} is the operand position inside the instruction ($0$ means destination operand $Rd$, and $1$, $2$, or $3$ one of the source operands $R_{<sx,sy,sz>}$).